gsi-upm/senpy-translator-bing/README.md

 # Arabian Bing Translator

-Plugin for arabian to english translation.
+Plugin for arabian to english translation, belonging to the [Senpy](http://senpy.readthedocs.io/en/latest/) plugins catalogue.
+This plugin along with many others can be used together in order to create additional value via pipelines, being [GSI Crawler](http://gsicrawler.readthedocs.io/en/latest/) an example of how to enrich data through these procedures.

 An API key from portal.azure.com is needed to create a token .
 See Microsoft Translator API Documentation: http://docs.microsofttranslator.com/.